Michael joined us in 2013 and is a partner in the Sofinnova Industrial Biotech Strategy.

 Michael came to biotech and venture capital via science and consulting.
 He finds it satisfying to retain the “positiveness of going into deep science,” yet “still being able to see a lot of different things and have an impact on a business,” helping its executives “craft their strategy and their path forward.”

 Before joining Sofinnova, Michael spent six years in industrial biotech start-ups, in senior business development roles.
-He also worked in a consulting firm advising on strategic R&D and organizational issues.
+He also worked in a consulting firm advising companies on strategic R&D and organizational issues.

 Michael is an engineer who graduated from Ecole Polytechnique in Paris and holds a Ph.D. in organic chemistry from Paris X Orsay University.